Grand Theft Auto: The Trilogy – The Definitive Edition: Release

+Android and iOS versions of The Definitive Edition were originally scheduled to be released in the first half of 2022.
+Rockstar's parent company Take-Two Interactive updated the release window for the mobile versions in May 2022 to its 2023 fiscal year, ending 31 March 2023, and in November replaced the release date with "TBA".
+In November 2023, Netflix announced The Definitive Edition would be released for Android and iOS on 14 December via the App Store and Google Play, available for Netflix subscribers and individual purchase.
+The mobile ports, developed by Video Games Deluxe, addressed additional bugs and added a lighting option to match the original games; these were added to the console and Windows versions via an update in November 2024.
+The update also removed Grove Street Games from the splash screen credits; the company's chief executive officer (CEO), Thomas Williamson, condemned this as a "dick move" and indicated the update was developed by Grove Street Games but withheld for years by Rockstar.
+Grand Theft Auto III and Vice City were removed from Netflix in December 2024.

 Reception

 Critical response

-The Definitive Edition received "mixed or average reviews" for PlayStation 5 and Xbox Series X/S, based on forty-six and eleven reviews, respectively, and "generally unfavorable reviews" for Nintendo Switch and Windows based on fourteen and eight critics, according to review aggregator Metacritic.
-It was one of the lowest-scoring games on Metacritic in 2021.
-Jordan Middler of Video Games Chronicle described the collection as "far from 'definitive'", and Chris Shive of Hardcore Gamer wrote "these games are all masterpieces and as such deserve a better collection than this".
-GameSpot's Justin Clark was confused as to why Rockstar Games, known for its high-quality and detailed games like Red Dead Redemption 2 (2018), would publish a remaster "that turns its most iconic games into app store shovelware".
+The Definitive Edition received "mixed or average reviews" for PlayStation 5 and Xbox Series X/S, and "generally unfavorable reviews" for Nintendo Switch and Windows, according to review aggregator Metacritic; it was among the site's lowest-scoring games in 2021.
+OpenCritic's consensus states the game "utterly fails at meeting player expectations", with 12% of critics recommending it.
+Video Games Chronicle's Jordan Middler described the collection as "far from 'definitive'", and Hardcore Gamer's Chris Shive felt the games "deserve a better collection than this".
+GameSpot's Justin Clark was confused as to why Rockstar, known for its high-quality and detailed games like Red Dead Redemption 2 (2018), would publish a remaster "that turns its most iconic games into app store shovelware".
 Jeuxvideo.com's Jerome Joffard felt the games maintained their original charm and feeling of freedom.